-Touring can involve a considerable amount of walking and stair climbing in the places visited and it is important that all tour participants have a level of physical fitness that allows them to take part in this tour without the need of assistance from others.
+International touring can involve a considerable amount of walking and stair climbing in the places visited and it is important that all tour participants have a level of physical fitness that allows them to take part in this activity without the need of assistance from others.

 Minimum Tour Numbers and Conditions:

-A 1.5% administration fee will be charged on Visa, Mastercard and Amex payments.
-Arrangements have been made on the basis of a minimum number of passengers travelling.
-In the event that less than the required number of passengers have confirmed their booking 62 days from the date of departure, Travelrite International reserves the right to cancel the tour, giving a full refund of monies paid, or offer arrangements to proceed with the tour at a modified cost.
+The tour has been priced on the basis of a minimum number of passengers having booked 60 days prior to departure.
+Travelrite reserves the right to cancel the tour, giving a full refund of all monies paid or offer arrangements to proceed with the tour at a modified cost.
 Travelrite reserves the right to change advertised entrances if necessary for the smooth operation of the tour.

 The tour is based on arrangements that do not allow for any refunds in respect to sightseeing, accommodation, meals, airfare or other services not utilized after the tour has commenced.